 There is wide acknowledgement that we need to bring mental healthcare towards parity with physical healthcare.

-Operating a paper system in an increasingly digital world leads to a number of challenges, particularly around the speed and accuracy of communication and administration.
+Operating a paper system in an increasingly digital world leads to a number of challenges.
+This is particularly around the speed and accuracy of communication and administration.
 A reliance on paper forms exposes both clinicians and patients to risk.
 It is increasingly accepted that a paper approach to the MHA is:

-Thalamos hopes to aims to improve Mental Health Act outcomes for individuals; enabling an end-to-end acute care pathway which is swifter, simpler and safer.
+Thalamos aims to improve Mental Health Act outcomes for individuals; enabling an end-to-end acute care pathway which is swifter, simpler and safer.

 Send us a note and we’ll get right back to you.